MasterOdin/salr-redux/README.md

-Something Awful Last Read Redux Extension for Chrome
+Something Awful Last Read Redux Extension for Chrome and Firefox Quantum
 ==============================================

-This is a port of the SALR extension for Firefox to Google Chrome.
-It adds a number of improvements to the Something Awful Forums on Chrome.
+This is a port of the SALR extension for Firefox to Google Chrome and Firefox Quantum.
+It adds a number of improvements to the Something Awful Forums.

 Installation
 ------------

-To install, download the latest version from the [Google Chrome Web Store](https://chrome.google.com/webstore/detail/something-awful-last-read/bogegdelcjhoaakaepmoglademmhiboo "Web Store").
-This will handle all updates automatically for you.
+To install, download the latest version from the [Google Chrome Web Store](https://chrome.google.com/webstore/detail/something-awful-last-read/bogegdelcjhoaakaepmoglademmhiboo "Web Store") or [addons.mozilla.org for Firefox](https://addons.mozilla.org/en-US/firefox/addon/salr-redux?src=external-salrgithub "Firefox Addons").
+Updates will be delivered automatically per your browser settings.

 Alternatively, this can be added to chrome manually by downloading /extension/ and using the unpack option within the extensions page under Developer Mode.
 (Not Recommended for casual users, as updates will not be pushed automatically.)